awsdocs/amazon-route53-docs/doc_source/domain-lock.md

-# Locking a Domain to Prevent Unauthorized Transfer to Another Registrar<a name="domain-lock"></a>
+# Locking a domain to prevent unauthorized transfer to another registrar<a name="domain-lock"></a>

-If you want to prevent someone from transferring your domain to another registrar without your permission, perform the following procedure\.
-You can also use the procedure to disable the lock if you want to transfer a domain to another registrar\.
+The domain registries for all generic TLDs and many geographic TLDs let you lock a domain to prevent someone from transferring the domain to another registrar without your permission\.
+To determine whether the registry for your domain lets you lock the domain, see [Domains that you can register with Amazon Route 53](registrar-tld-list.md)\.
+If locking is supported and you want to lock your domain, perform the following procedure\.
+You can also use the procedure to disable the lock if you want to transfer a domain to another registrar\.<a name="domain-lock-procedure"></a>

-**Note**
-To lock or unlock a \.com\.au or \.net\.au domain, contact customer support instead of performing the following procedure\.
-For more information, see [Contacting Customer Support About Domain Registration Issues](domain-contact-support.md)\.<a name="domain-lock-procedure"></a>

 **To lock a domain to prevent unauthorized transfer to another registrar**